I am trained as a comparatist. For me, this means that my work spans literature and philosophy and early and late modernity.

 Within this broad terrain, my scholarship tends to fall into two major areas.
 The first is a theoretically-informed approach to early modern and Enlightenment literature and philosophy.
-My first book, Cartesian Poetics: The Art of Thinking, is an instance of this trajectory.
-It argues that Descartes’ philosophy in general and his ideas about “thinking” in particular can be read better or at least afresh if we attend to what makes the thinkable sayable.
-In his case, my book argues, it’s early modern poetry and poetics that help us grasp what thinking feels like and how staggering its representation in language can be.
+My first book, Cartesian Poetics: The Art of Thinking, is an instance of this trajectory, as is a current project, Literature’s Cause, a monograph about causality, accident, and ground in early modern rationalism and literature.
+Read more here.

 A second area of my research is more widely and wildly comparative across theoretical frameworks and centuries.
 Notes on Clapping, the other academic monograph I am currently writing, is representative of this area of my scholarship.
 It is about clapping.
 I describe the project in greater detail here.